InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 All discussions in InnerSource projects are visible to everyone in the company.
 Blaming people for their errors, ridiculing them for their mistakes, talking behind their backs about what they did wrong is a sure fire way to kill that trust and leads to the failure of that InnerSource project.
-This is in particular important for anyone in a leadership or role model position.
+This is particularly important for anyone in a leadership or role model position.